-Let's look at a few of our favorite places to drink the bubbly — taking time to sit back, relax, and savour the city with a glass of good champagne.
+One of our hobbies in City of Sparkle is to discover new places to enjoy a glass of good champagne.
+That's not hard to do since good champagne in Paris is ubiquitous — it is served everywhere.
 Stopping for a champagne break during your busy days in Paris helps to slow things down and gives you a chance to really appreciate where you are.
 And, believe us, you're going to remember those good champagne stops as much as you remember your visit to the museums.

-You're going to treasure this moment forever — cruising down the river Seine, taking in all the sights of Paris, while sipping champagne in a private room at the front of the bateau, served by an expert sommelier.
+You're going to treasure this memory forever — cruising down the river Seine, taking in all the sights of Paris, while sipping champagne in a private room at the front of the bateau, served by an expert sommelier.

 "Champagne is always a good idea."

-Is there a romantic way to see Paris than from a horse-drawn carriage with a glass of champagne in your hand?
+Is there a more romantic way to see Paris than from a horse-drawn carriage with a glass of champagne in your hand?
 We couldn't think of one, that's why we love this idea.

 Over the course of ninety minutes you'll traverse the cobblestone streets of Paris and ride past some of the most famous landmarks in the world — the Eiffel Tower, Rue Faubourg St Honoré, Place Vendôme, the opulent Palais Garnier, Place de la Concorde, and Les Invalides with the Tomb of Napoleon.

 You can choose to keep it completely romantic, with just the two of you, or invite friends along (up to four people total).
 We suggest you choose the 6 PM, champagne-fueled tour, called Royal Champagne.

 Dilettantes is a one-of-a-kind champagne shop that was founded to promote the champagnes of little-known but top-notch producers that you're not likely to find in other stores.
 There you'll find exclusively high-quality grower-produced champagne, cultivated on small, family-owned estates.
 This all make sense when you realize that founder Fannie Heucq herself comes from a family of small-scale champagne producers.